-‘Making a Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi
+‘Making A Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi

 There were no other vehicles present near Avery’s trailer, Fabian said.

 Fabian told police that when he and Earl passed the area where Halbach’s SUV would be found, nothing was amiss.
-He said had the Toyota have been there, Earl would have noticed it because he “knows every car that’s in the yard.”
+He said had the Toyota been there, Earl would have noticed it because he “knows every car that’s in the yard.”

-Avery, along with his mother and Bryan Dassey, drove his Pontiac Grand Am north to Crivitz, Wisconsin Saturday November, 5.
+Avery, along with his mother and Bryan Dassey, drove his Pontiac Grand Am north to Crivitz, Wisconsin, Saturday, November 5.

 Still No Brendan